tig-foundation/tig-monorepo/cur_decomposition_walkthrough.md

 For each solution, the verifier checks:

 - exactly k row and column indices;
-- all indices in bounds and distinct;
+- all indices in bounds and distinct.
-- exactly k² linking-matrix values; and
-- every linking-matrix value is finite.

-It extracts C and R from A, forms C U R with GPU matrix multiplications, and computes the Frobenius residual.
+It extracts C and R from A, computes the canonical fast linking matrix using thin QR factorizations and triangular solves, forms C U R with GPU matrix multiplications, and computes the Frobenius residual.
+This same fast-U path is used for all eight sub-instances.

 For q = residual / optimal_residual, verification computes